Farid Hafez: Academic career

-From 2008 to 2010, Hafez did research at the Department of Law of Religion and Culture at the University of Vienna, before he started teaching at the Muslim Teachers Training College in Vienna (2009 to 2014).
-In 2014, he was Visiting Scholar at Columbia University.
+From 2008 to 2010, Hafez did research at the department of law of religion and culture at the University of Vienna, before he started teaching at the Muslim Teachers Training College in Vienna (2009 to 2014).
+In 2014, he was visiting scholar at Columbia University.

 During the academic year 2016/17, he was Fulbright-Botstiber Visiting Professor of Austrian-American Studies at UC Berkeley.
-Hafez had taught at the Department of Oriental Studies at the University of Vienna as well as at the University of Klagenfurt.
+Hafez had taught at the department of Oriental studies at the University of Vienna as well as at the University of Klagenfurt.

-His research at the Department of Political Science and Sociology at the University of Salzburg focused on Muslim youth movements in Europe.
+His research at the department of political science and sociology at the University of Salzburg focused on Muslim youth movements in Europe.

-He also teaches at a number of academic non-universitarian institutions such as the Global Citizenship Alliance [28].
+He also teaches at a number of academic non-universitarian institutions such as the Global Citizenship Alliance.
 In 2015, he was part of the faculty of The Ariane de Rothschild Fellowship.
-Hafez also serves on the editorial board of the Journal of Austrian-American History.

-Since 2021, he has been Visiting Professor of International Studies at Williams College.
-In 2022, he became Teaching Fellow in Human Rights at St. Francis College in New York City.
+From 2021 to 2024, he has been visiting professor of international studies at Williams College.
+In 2022, he became teaching fellow in human rights at St. Francis College in New York City.
+Since 2024, he has been teaching at William and Mary.

 Awards

-In 2020, Farid Hafez was awarded the "Islam on the Edges"-price by Shenandoah University's Center for Islam in the Contemporary World (CICW).
+In 2020, Hafez was awarded the "Islam on the Edges"-price by Shenandoah University's Center for Islam in the Contemporary World (CICW).